andreedusilva/cne_ansible_installer/README.md

     masters
     workers

-Then edit `host_vars/api-server` file to edit self-signed certification data as below (do not forget to add all FQDN of hostnames of your installation on `all_nodes` variable):
+Then edit `host_vars/api-server` file to edit self-signed certification data as below (do not forget to add all FQDN of hostnames of your installation on nodes variables) and RSA key file with root password for API-Server:

     # Certificate information
     org_unit: Labs